The Garden of Sacred songs

 by Kyoka Tsukamoto

-We walk through the gardens following the protagonists such as bees, collecting nectar for honey without knowing that its true purpose is pollination.
-We watch them travelling among the collection of the most wonderful blossoms around the world.
+The film is a visual interpretation of the music conceived at the gardens; it conveys the flow of consciousness which observes the mysterious life cycle that we are part of.
+We follow the protagonists such as bees, collecting nectar for honey without knowing that its true purpose is pollination.
 They guide us into the mysteries of nature, while posing us an internal question on our own existence in the world.
 Are we also going after the fragrance of flowers and hunting for honey, without knowing our raison d’être?

 Theme song demo